MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/extend-model-apps-dataverse.md

 ---
 title: Use the SAP Solution Administrator model-driven app
-description: Use the SAP Solution Administrator model-driven app to configure and manage data.
+description: Learn how to use Microsoft's SAP Solution Administrator model-driven app to configure SAP data in your apps and flows and monitor the solutions you deploy.
 author: tverhasselt
 ms.author: thoverh
 contributors: